urgent/thisbounty.com-events/README.md

 Hit when buying something for the project

-With enough money, any can build anything, so we need a limit
+With enough money, anyone can build anything, so we need a limit

 Heals when funding is made available